Demob23/Demob23/README.md

 - 👋 Hi, I’m @Demob23.
-Name is Dmitriy, i'm
+Name is Dmitriy, live in Saratov, Russia.
+I am a beginner programmer.
 - 👀 I’m interested in Python programming and Mobile Development
 - 🌱 I’m currently learning Python
 - 📫 You can reach me on Twitter @FlumossedBear